ScienceParkStudyGroup/Intro-Google-Earth-Engine-lesson/index.md

 <hr/>
 </p>

-<h2>Credits</h2>
-All geohackweek instructional material is made available under the <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution license.

 <h2 id="setup">Setup</h2>
 <p>
 To get access to Earth Engine, please fill out the form at signup.earthengine.google.com.
 You will receive an email titled "Welcome to Google Earth Engine" with instructions for getting started.
 </p>

+<h2>Credits</h2>
 <p>
-  We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
-  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+  All geohackweek instructional material is made available under the <a href="https://creativecommons.org/licenses/by/4.0/"> Creative Commons Attribution license.
 </p>

-{% if site.carpentry == "swc" %}
-{% include swc/setup.html %}
-{% elsif site.carpentry == "dc" %}
-{% include dc/setup.html %}
-{% elsif site.carpentry == "lc" %}
-{% include lc/setup.html %}
-{% endif %}